Data protection for children

 California protects children's online data from exploitation by companies.

-In California, a new data protection impact assessment must now determine how children's personal data is used by online services, products and functions and what potential harm to children results from data management.
+In California, a new Data protection impact assessment determines how personal data of children's online services, products and features and the potential harms to children resulting from data management.
 California protects children's online data from exploitation by companies.

 The California Age-Appropriate Design Code Act requires online services to have default settings that protect the mental and physical health and well-being of children.

-It is illegal for online service providers to collect, sell or store children's geolocation data, create profiles of children without their explicit consent or induce or encourage children to disclose personal data.
+It is illegal for online service providers to collect, sell or store children's geolocation data, to create profiles of children without their explicit consent or to induce or encourage children to disclose personal data.

-The measure requires that privacy information, terms of use, policies and community standards be easily accessible and complied with, and that children be provided with responsive tools to protect their privacy.
+The measure stipulates that privacy information, terms of use, policies and community standards must be easily accessible and complied with, and that children must be provided with responsive tools to protect their privacy.
+Privacy are made available.
 This new

 The bipartisan bill strikes a balance that protects children while ensuring that tech companies have clear rules of the game so they can continue to innovate.